 - This herb-infused ointment helps reduce dryness, especially after a bath, and is ideal when used at bedtime to reduce skin dryness over time.

 - Slippery elm – Even this natural herb has many healing properties.

-- The leaves of this herb, when ground into a paste and applied on the affected skin, give instant relief and also restores the moisture in the skin layers exceptionally well.
+- The leaves of this herb, when ground into a paste and applied to the affected skin, give instant relief and also restore the moisture in the skin layers exceptionally well.